oskarkraak/discord-image-sender/README.md

 Edit the values in `CONFIG.properties`.

-To later change a scheduled image, put in the stack.name value of the scheduled image.
+To later change a scheduled image, put in the stack.name value you used to create the scheduled image.
 Make changes to the other values as you please and deploy again.
-In case you forget your stack.name value, you can open the AWS Console and navigate to CloudFormation > Stacks, where you will find a list of all deployed Stacks with their names.

 ## Deploy